Bhupesh-V/Bhupesh-V.github.io/_posts/2022-7-1-if-i-could-change-one-thing-about-tech-interviews.md

 So I have been interviewing for a while for my next role in tech.
 I have given all type of interviews by now.
 Take home assignments, DSA, solution write-ups you name it.
 I am fine with all kinds of interviews, honestly at this moment I don't even care about what style of interviews are good or bad.

-What I would like to see a change in our ecosystem is to **GIVE FEEDBACK AFTER INTERVIEWING**.
+What I would like to see a change in our ecosystem is to **GIVE FEEDBACK AFTER INTERVIEWS**.

 Yes I am screaming because I can't even believe this simple and most minimal amount of decency is not followed anywhere, and nobody seems to give a shit about it?

 I say forget about giving feedback at application stage, but what about when a candidate sits in your 3-round and 1-hour long tech interviews & you don't even bother to say why they were rejected?
 Is this what our industry have come down to?